IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 3.  **Identify your trigger's EXACT name and region.**
     *   Go to the [Google Cloud Console](https://console.cloud.google.com/), navigate to **Cloud Build > Triggers**.
     *   Carefully note the **exact Name** (it's case-sensitive) and **Region** of your trigger (e.g., `us-central1`).
+    *   **CRITICAL FOR "Invalid choice" ERRORS:**
-    *   The error `Invalid choice: 'PollitGo'` (or a similar name) means the name you used in the command didn't match the actual trigger name in Cloud Build. **You MUST use the exact name as listed in the Cloud Build Triggers page.**
+        *   If `gcloud` gives an "Invalid choice: 'YourTriggerName'" error, it means the name you typed in the command doesn't match the actual trigger name *as `gcloud` sees it*.
+This can happen due to:
+            *   Typos or case-sensitivity.
+            *   **Character Misinterpretation:** Sometimes, a character you type (e.g., 'o') might be misinterpreted by the terminal or `gcloud` as a different character (e.g., 'ão'), especially if there are subtle encoding or locale issues.
+The `gcloud` error message will show you how *it* interpreted the name.
+        *   **Solution for "Invalid choice":**
+            1. Run `gcloud beta builds triggers list --region=YOUR_TRIGGER_REGION` (replace `YOUR_TRIGGER_REGION` with your actual region like `us-central1`).
+            2. Find your trigger in the list.
+            3.  **Carefully select and copy the trigger name *directly from the output of the list command* in your Cloud Shell.**
+            4. Paste *that copied name* into the `gcloud beta builds triggers update ...` command.
+Using quotes around the name can also help: `gcloud beta builds triggers update "COPIED_NAME_HERE" ...`

-4. Run one of the following commands to update the logging mode for your trigger (replace `YOUR_EXACT_TRIGGER_NAME` and `YOUR_TRIGGER_REGION` with the actual values you just verified):
+4. Run one of the following commands to update the logging mode for your trigger (replace `YOUR_EXACT_TRIGGER_NAME` and `YOUR_TRIGGER_REGION` with the actual values you just verified, ideally copied from the `list` command):
     *   **Recommended first try:**
         ```bash
         gcloud beta builds triggers update YOUR_EXACT_TRIGGER_NAME --region=YOUR_TRIGGER_REGION --update-logging=CLOUD_LOGGING_ONLY